Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Basics of Coding.md

 ### For Loop
 The `for` loop allows you to loop the number of times to execute the loop.
 Either a you can do a numeric value or Table values.
 This loop is generally used in `setPropertyFromGroup()` and `getPropertyFromGroup()` functions for note manipulation or other stuff.
 The `for` loop can be either a Numeric Loop or Generic Loop.

-Numeric Loop is the defualt loop for the `for` loop.
+Numeric Loop is the default loop for the `for` loop.
 The loop is declared with the `index1`, `index2`, and an optional `increment` value.

-- `index1` - The starting index value of the loop, Defualt value: `1`.
+- `index1` - The starting index value of the loop, Default value: `1`.
 - `index2` - The ending index value of the loop.
 - `increment` - Whether of not will be negative or positive value.